-The Teacher Home Visit Project was developed by members of the Saint Paul Federation of Teachers; it is based on a model created and implemented by Sacramento teachers and parents over the last 15 years.
-The goals of the Teacher Home Visit Project are to build a stronger partnership between teachers and parents, to promote Saint Paul Public Schools, and to work with parents to eliminate the achievement gap.
+The Parent/ Teacher Home Visit Project (PTHVP) was developed by parents in Sacramento, CA where it has been successfully implemented since 1998 and brought to Saint Paul by SPFT in 2010.
+The goals of the Teacher Home Visit Project are to build a stronger partnership between teachers and parents, to promote Saint Paul Public Schools, and to work with parents to eliminate racial predictability of student outcomes.
 The Teacher Home Visit Project operates on a model where parents are seen as an asset to the educational process.
 By meeting parents in an area of their comfort, teachers have more success in working with them in partnership around academics.